 Who is affected by impacted wisdom teeth?

-A mesial impacted wisdom tooth means that your wisdom tooth points forward toward the front of your mouth and it is rather common.
-Vertical impactions tend to have a pretty normal orientation while the horizontal/transverse impacted teeth lie on their side.
+A mesial impacted wisdom tooth means that your wisdom tooth points forward toward the front of your mouth, and it is rather common.
+Vertical impactions tend to have a pretty normal orientation, while the horizontal/transverse impacted teeth lie on their side.
 A distal or disto-angular impaction has a positioning that is often directed to the rear of the mouth.
-This is the most difficult tooth to remove while the vertical one is the easiest.
+This is the most difficult tooth to remove, while the vertical one is the easiest.

 Fully-bony impactions are also called hard tissue impactions and refer to when a tooth lies mainly in the jawbone.
-This means that the tooth is totally enclosed by the bone tissue.
+This means that the tooth is enclosed by the bone tissue.
 If it’s a partial-bony tooth, it means that part of it is visible and the rest is hidden.
-A soft tissue impaction is a kind where the tooth’s crown has penetrated via the bone but has not totally teeth erupted via your gum tissue.
+A soft tissue impaction is a kind where the tooth’s crown has penetrated via the bone but has not teeth erupted via your gum tissue.
 Fully-bony and partial-bony impactions are the hardest to treat and surgery is involved.

-How do you treat impacted wisdom tooth?
+How do you treat impacted wisdom teeth?

 Then you will be asked to bite down on medicated gauze to reduce and end bleeding.
 It goes without saying that eating hard food or drinking sugary stuff is bad.
 You also need to rest to allow a blood clot to form in your socket as this mark the beginning of the healing process.